Slyke/tiny-cms/README.md

 #### Get entry by ID

-This will return an entry by ID, entries by do not change (Unless you manually change them).
+This will return an entry by ID, entries by do not change (Unless you manually change them in the database).

 ```
     /byid/[id1]/[id2]/[id3]/...